SD School for the Blind & Visually Impaired - Questions & Answers

 Students who are blind or visually impaired (like the sighted student) need access to all the learning materials used in the classroom and experiences in the community.
-Because they can't rely on "incidental learning" or watching others, it is also necessary to provide direct experiences and concept development.
-Students need to learn the "skills of blindness" such as mobility, Braille, daily living skills, sensory skills, social skills, assistive technology, social/recreational skills, and career preparation.
+Because they cannot rely on "incidental learning" or watching others, it is also necessary to provide direct experiences and concept development.
+Students need to learn the "skills of blindness" such as mobility, Braille, daily living, sensory, social, assistive technology, advocacy, leisure/recreational, and career education to prepare them for independence.

 "What is Braille?"